 These drills are more in-depth

 and require greater cooperation among company officers and crews.
 Semi-Annual Company Performance Standard (CPS) tests are conducted every May and November.
 These tests consist of multiple tasks that each company must complete in a pre-determined timeframe with no, or very minimal, errors.
 The Colton Fire Department has several training props, each with a specific function.
-A security door prop is used to simulate forcing entry through a locked metal security screen to gain access to a structure.
-Roll-up door props are used to train on proper cutting and entry though a metal door.
+A forcible entry door prop is used to simulate forcing entry through a locked door to gain access to a structure.
+A rebar tree prop is used to train on proper cutting and entry though a metal door.
 Our large ventilation prop has both pitched and flat roof sections for training in proper access, cutting, and egress from various roof types.
-This was constructed of donated wood from Squires Lumber, and constructed by the Carpenter’s Union.
+This was constructed of donated wood and hardware from Lowes, and constructed by the department staff.
 A door lock prop is used to train members in various methods of breaking locks to open doors.
 A multi-stage firefighter down prop is used to train members in proper procedure in the event they become lost, entrapped, or injured.

 Pictured at left is our four story, 1,280 square foot training tower, which is used for various fireground drills.
 A standpipe and sprinkler system was installed to train in standpipe connections, sprinkler shut-off, and water salvage.
 The tower can also be used for ladder training, both deployments as well as ladder rescue.
 It can also be filled with smoke to train department personnel in an environment similar to what is inside a burning building.
 Various moveable mazes have been constructed and placed inside to simulate search and rescue procedures.
 A 4’ x 4’ cutout is located on the roof to further train personnel in ventilation.
 Several anchors have been added to the roof to conduct rope rescue drills and rappelling.